markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/appcontrol.md

 Read on to learn more about the two application control technologies available in Windows with the [App Control for Business and AppLocker Overview](./appcontrol-and-applocker-overview.md).

-If you're ready to jump in and get started creating policies, let's revisit Smart App Control and [Use the Smart App Control policy to build your own custom base policy](design/create-appcontrol-policy-for-lightly-managed-devices.md).
+If you're ready to jump in and get started creating policies, let's revisit Smart App Control and [Use the Smart App Control policy to build your own starter policy](design/create-appcontrol-policy-for-lightly-managed-devices.md).